pygame-community/pygame-ce/docs/reST/ref/display.rst

    On high resolution displays(4k, 1080p) and tiny graphics games (640x480) show up very small so that they are unplayable.
-SCALED scales up the window for you.
+SCALED scales up the window for you up to the closest integer that fits inside the screen resolution.
    The game thinks it's a 640x480 window, but really it can be bigger.
    Mouse events are scaled for you, so your game doesn't need to do it.
 Note that SCALED is considered an experimental API and may change in future releases.